 This webpage and its resources are focused on NSSE in the context of program-level assessment, see our Student Surveys webpage for more information about locally developed surveys and program-level assessment.

 Note: NSSE provides participating institutions with a variety of institution- and campus-level reports.
 WSU’s current and historic institution-wide NSSE results are available on the Institutional Research NSSE survey webpage.
-In addition, questions on the NSSE survey provide indirect evidence of student learning on WSU’s Learning Goals of Undergraduate Education to support UCORE Assessment.
+In addition, NSSE results are compiled for UCORE Assessment to provide indirect evidence of student learning on the outcomes of the UCORE general education program (and the associated WSU Undergraduate Learning Goals) at the first-year and senior levels.
 For more general information about NSSE at WSU, including resources for promoting NSSE, see WSU’s NSSE website.

 The resources below are intended to help departments and programs as they interpret NSSE as an indirect measure for program-level assessment.
 ACE is available to collaborate with undergraduate degree programs on NSSE as an indirect measure for program assessment; contact us for additional information or for more information about disaggregated NSSE results for undergraduate degree programs.